 What is an Abandoned Cart Email?

 Gaining that attention is a crucial component to get your customer to take action and complete that purchase.
-To help you with the same, we’ve collated more than 30 brilliant cart abandonment emails that you can use to inspire yours.
+To help you with the same, we’ve collated 20 brilliant cart abandonment emails that you can use to inspire yours.